Layton-Lab/CaReg_FemPregLact/README.md

 # Calcium regulation
  Code for mathematical models of calcium homeostasis in a male rat, female (virgin) rat, pregnant rat, and lactating rat.
- This code was used to generate the results in "Mathematical modeling of calcium homeostasis in female rats: An analysis of sex differences and maternal adaptations" by Melissa Stadt & Anita Layton (under review).
+ This code was used to generate the results in [Stadt & Layton, Journal of Theoretical Biology, 2023](https://www.sciencedirect.com/science/article/pii/S0022519323001807).
+Please cite appropriately.
  Copies of the figures are found under "FinalFigures/"

 ## Files for making figures in manuscript